ronbary/simple-demo/README.md

-# simple-demo
+# simple Example Repository

-simple demo repository git course
+This is just example repo for training purposes.